|

 ambulatory limbs.

-Notes: The Historians are a very reclusive,
+Notes: The Historians are a highly reclusive culture

-high-tech race.
+with a very advanced technology.
 Very little is known about them, as they do not

 themselves rarely venture outside their own borders.
 Instead,